Improving Probability-based Prompt Selection Through Unified Evaluation and Analysis: Probability-based Prompt Selection

-\paragraph{Concrete Example} Examples of prompts include "Which category does the following news article fall into? \{text\}", "The following news article, \{text\}, covers the topic of", and "\{text\} belongs in which category: Politics, Sports, Business, Science and Technology".
-We say that $x$ instantiates the prompt when $x$ is inserted into the placeholder \{text\} of the prompt template, and let $\iota(x,t)$ denote the instantiated prompt.
-Each of the answer categories represents the concept of politics, sports, business, and science/technology, and uses "Politics," "Sports," "Business," and "Science and Technology" as the verbalizer (the actual text evaluated to score the answer choices), respectively.
+\paragraph{Concrete Example} Examples of prompts $t \in T$ include ``Which category does the following news article fall into? \{text\}'', ``The following news article, \{text\}, covers the topic of'', and ``\{text\} belongs in which category: Politics, Sports, Business, Science and Technology''.
+We say that $x$ instantiates the prompt $t$ when $x$ is inserted into the placeholder \{text\} of the prompt template and let $\iota(x,t)$ denote the instantiated prompt.
+Each of the answer categories represents the concept of politics, sports, business, and science/technology, and uses ``Politics,'' ``Sports,'' ``Business,'' and ``Science and Technology'' as the verbalizer (the actual text evaluated to score the answer choices), respectively.

-For instance, let us assume that OPT 2.7B is used as the model and $x$ is "King Charles III's Coronation watched by more than 18 million viewers", and the three prompts shown as examples in the previous paragraph are given.
-A prompt selection method should choose the prompt that is most likely to help OPT 2.7B correctly predict the answer $y$ among the possible answer choices $Y$ which represent the concepts of politics, sports, business, and science/technology.
-To select such a prompt, the method must rely solely on the output probability of the model given the instantiated prompts as input, e.g., $p(\text{"Politics"}|\text{"Which category \dots\ King \dots"})$.
+For instance, given OPT 2.7B~\citep{zhang2022opt} as the language model, ``King Charles III's Coronation watched by more than 18 million viewers'' as $x$, and the three prompts shown as examples in the previous paragraph, a prompt selection method should choose the prompt that is most likely to help OPT 2.7B correctly predict the answer $y$ among the possible answer choices $Y$ which represent the concepts of politics, sports, business, and science/technology.
+To select such a prompt, the method must rely solely on the output probability of the model given the instantiated prompts as input, e.g., $p(\text{``Politics''}|\text{``Which category \dots\ King \dots''})$.